Healthy eating is gaining momentum in Japan. And that translates to more vegan-friendly food.

 Rota cafe is one of the few places in Fukuoka where you can find vegan ice cream.
 This parfait is pretty great, though a bit overpriced.
 Other than the ice cream, it has a slice of chocolate cake on top.
 Don't miss it if you are craving some vegan sweets.

 Overall Rota Cafe serves good vegan food in a great atmosphere with friendly service.
 Recommended when you visit Fukuoka.

 Japan, 〒810-0041 Fukuoka, Chuo Ward, Daimyo, 1 Chome−12−2 Ky Daimyo 1F,2F

 Despite its relatively small vegan offering, Lily Valley impresses with high good quality food.

 This veggie sandwich is delicious.
 The veggies include avo, eggplant, carrot and more, all of which are cooked perfectly.
 The focaccia bread is toasted.
 And the tahini sauce is rich and aromatic.
-It’s messy to eat because of the big size, but the flavors are great.
+It's messy to eat because of the big size, but the flavours are great.

 The vegan parfait is also great.
 The grapes on top are cooked in red wine.
 And there is crunchy granola at the bottom.

 As there is only one person (the owner) in the cafe that day, the service could be a bit slow.
 So allocate more time if you need to.